-We are getting a lot of new fall seed orders.
+We are getting a lot of new fall seed orders at David's Garden Seeds®.
 Today, the mailman left with five USPS boxes of orders from us!
 Orders are picking up again.
 Of course, the country is starting to shut down again due to a supposed increase of coronavirus so that may have something to do with it as well.

 I am seeing a lot of orders for the following seeds:

 A few weeks ago, the governor of Texas started closing the state a bit by decreasing business visitors allowed in businesses again.
 We have heard that other states are doing the same.
 We can no longer go into stores or other public places in Texas without masks.
 So I usually stay home now, which is ridiculous.
 So much for freedom.

 Good Monday morning!
 I have been busy pulling a lot of fall seed orders that have come into David's Garden Seeds®.
 The orders have started going back up again and most of the seeds that are being ordered are for fall planting and are going all over Texas!